-Before having your mastectomy, you will be able to talk to a nurse about how the mastectomy may affect you physically and emotionally.
-They can give you practical advice on the bras and prostheses (bra inserts) that are available.
+A nurse can talk to you about how the procedure might affect you physically and emotionally.
+They can also give you practical advice about bras and prostheses (bra inserts), if you need them.

 Chemotherapy and hormone therapy